Roeeht/Agent_Messiah/docs/VOICE_CALLING_GUIDE.md

 - Outbound calls: $0.013 - $0.02/minute
 - Phone number: $1/month
-- AWS Polly TTS: $4 per 1M characters
-- Speech-to-Text: Included with Twilio voice
+- Text-to-Speech and Speech-to-Text: Billed by Twilio (see your Twilio voice pricing for exact rates)

 ## Production Deployment